Alabama hostage standoff ends with child safe, gunman dead

 A local law enforcement source said a stun or flash grenade was detonated as part of the operation to free the boy, but further details were not immediately released.

-Law enforcement officials had offered few insights about Dykes and their negotiations with him ahead of the rescue just after 3 p.m. local time.
+Law enforcement officials offered few insights about Dykes and their negotiations with him before the rescue.

-"Based on our discussion with Mr. Dykes, he feels like he has a story that's important to him, although it's very complex.
-And we try to make a safe environment for all for that," Olson said, without elaborating.
+"Based on our discussion with Mr. Dykes, he feels like he has a story that's important to him, although it's very complex," Olson said, without elaborating.